Deepa-Anand-Patil/Electrical-Parameters-Calculator-V-I-R/README.md

 # Electrical-Parameters-Calculator-V-I-R-
-Electrical Parameters like (V/I/R/P) calculator using Python Jupyter Notebook.
+Calculates Electrical Parameters such as V/I/R using Python Jupyter Notebook.
 For user friendly Inputs are in widgets format.